-Simulation of earnings measures SOE under various interest rate scenarios.
+Sensitivity of earnings measures the change in earnings under various interest rate scenarios.

-Refer to page 80 of the MD&A within Northern Trust's 2014 Annual Report for further information on Northern Trust's interest rate simulation of earnings and stress testing of interest rates.
+➤ Refer to page 80 within the Corporation's 2014 Annual Report for further information on Northern Trust's SOE and stress testing of interest rates.

-The following table shows the estimated impact on the next twelve months of pre-tax earnings of gradual 100- and 200-basis-point upward movements in interest rates relative to forward rates.
+The following table shows the estimated impact on Northern Trust's pre-tax earnings for the next twelve months, as of March 31, 2015, of 100 and 200 basis point upward movements in interest rates relative to forward rates.
 Given the low level of interest rates, the simulation of earnings for rates 100 and 200 basis points lower would not provide meaningful results.